ivgg-me/aioremootio/README.md

 The example [`example.py`](https://github.com/ivgg-me/aioremootio/blob/master/example.py) demonstrates how you can use the client as a Python object.

+The example [`example_mc.py`](https://github.com/ivgg-me/aioremootio/blob/master/example_mc.py) demonstrates how you can use the client as a Python object where it does not establish a connection to the Remootio device automatically during its initialization.

 The example [`example_acm.py`](https://github.com/ivgg-me/aioremootio/blob/master/example_acm.py) demonstrates how you can use the client as an asynchronous context manager.